chris-page-gov/os-mcp/README.md

 ## What it does

-Query the OS Data Hub and return the results to the user.
+Provides LLM access to the Ordnance Survey's Data Hub APIs.

-Ask questions such as find me all cinemas in Leeds City Centre and it will return the results.

-Use the prompts templates for more complex, speciifc use cases - relating to street works, planning, etc.
+Ask simple questions such as find me all cinemas in Leeds City Centre or use the prompts templates for more complex, speciifc use cases - relating to street works, planning, etc.

-This MCP server enforces a 2 step workflow plan to ensure the user gets the best results.
+This MCP server enforces a 2 step workflow plan to ensure that the user gets the best results possible.

 ## Quick Start